 “This virtual meeting of nineteen Air Force leaders really highlighted the importance and agility of air power in support of whole of government efforts to combat COVID-19.
 It was an extremely timely event for allied and partner sharing and solidarity,” said Brian Woo, PACAF foreign policy advisor.

 As travel restrictions remain in effect across the globe, the group agreed to explore more virtual training and engagement opportunities and innovative processes for near and potentially long-term solutions.

 “There’s a number of things we can continue to do as we go forward,” Brown said, addressing things like virtual Subject Matter Expert exchanges, or continuing the practice of physically distancing aircrews, while enhancing opportunities to train and integrate in the air.

-Participants represented air forces from Australia, Bangladesh, Brunei, Canada, Chile, France, Indonesia, Japan, Malaysia, Mongolia, Nepal, New Zealand, the Philippines, the Republic of Korea, the Republic of Singapore, Sri Lanka, Taiwan, Thailand, and the United States.
+Participants represented air forces from Australia, Bangladesh, Brunei, Canada, Chile, France, Indonesia, Japan, Malaysia, Mongolia, Nepal, New Zealand, the Philippines, the Republic of Korea, the Republic of Singapore, Sri Lanka, Thailand, and the United States.
 Due to a scheduling conflict, Brown spoke with the Indian Air Force chief of staff the day prior, and was able to share his inputs with all participants during the VTC.